kubedb/docs/docs/guides/percona-xtradb/volume-expansion/volume-expansion/index.md

 pvc-f72411a4-80d5-4d32-b713-cb30ec662180   1Gi        RWO            Delete           Bound    demo/data-sample-pxc-2   topolvm-provisioner            62s
 ```

-You can see the statefulset has 1GB storage, and the capacity of all the persistent volumes are also 1GB.
+You can see the petset has 1GB storage, and the capacity of all the persistent volumes are also 1GB.

 We are now ready to apply the `PerconaXtraDBOpsRequest` CR to expand the volume of this database.